 In this article, we will share the estimated time it takes to become a doctor.

 While you can pursue any subject in your undergrad program, it is a bonus if you preferably study anatomy, biology, chemistry, math, physiology along with other regular subjects like English and Foreign Languages.
+Most undergrad programs have a course duration of 4 years.

 In order to be eligible to study medicine, you will need to take and pass the Medical College Admission Test, also known as MCAT.